 Orange Chocolate Chip Muffin Ingredients

-Flour – Since I am gluten intolerant, I have to bake everything with gluten free flour.
-(Yes, I’m a little sad every day.)
-Thankfully, King Arthur Flour makes my absolute favorite blend of GF flour (you can read about WHY it’s my favorite here), and predictably it works great in this recipe!
+- Flour - Since I am gluten intolerant, I have to bake everything with gluten free flour.
+(Yes, I'm a little sad every day.)
+Thankfully, King Arthur Flour makes my absolute favorite blend of GF flour (you can read about WHY it's my favorite here), and predictably it works great in this recipe!
+But regular all-purpose flour is wonderful as well.

 FIRST, spray your 12 cup muffin pan with non-stick spray and set aside.
 Turn up the heat on the oven to 350°F.

-Grab that big bowl and combine all your wet ingredients—oil, honey, eggs, orange zest and juice, vanilla extract and the milk of your choice.
+Grab a big bowl and combine all your wet ingredients—oil, honey, eggs, orange zest and juice, vanilla extract and the milk of your choice.
 Give it a nice STIR until well combined.

 NEXT, grab your medium bowl and combine the dry ingredients—flour, baking soda, baking powder, salt and nutmeg.